 Learn more about this very special place at the CPAWS NWT chapter site.

-Our shared goal is to protect over 30,000 km2 of this spectacular boreal and tundra landscape, where aboriginal people still live in balance with abundant populations of wildlife, including caribou and fish.
+Our shared goal is to protect the vast majority of this spectacular boreal and tundra landscape spanning 30,000 plus square kilometres, where aboriginal people still live in balance with abundant populations of wildlife, including caribou and fish.

 Much work has been done toward protecting Thaidene Nene.
 Time is now of the essence to finalizing an agreement between the Lutsel K’e Dene First Nation and Parks Canada.